-Peter Maybarduk is a Washington, D.C.-based songwriter and a human rights lawyer.
-Read his piece about the impact of President Obama’s trade policy in the New York Times and his op-ed with Congressman Raul Grijalva.
+Peter Maybarduk is a Washington, D.C.-based human rights lawyer and a songwriter.
+Read his piece about the impact of President Obama’s trade policy in The New York Times and his op-ed with Congressman Raul Grijalva.
 Check out his third album, “A Ring Around The Atlantic” on bandcamp.
 And be sure to follow him on Twitter @maybarduk for more about the “unprecedented campaign” he and colleagues are successfully waging against seemingly unbeatable deep-pocketed special interests.

 Lawyer | ADVOCATE

 Peter Maybarduk directs Public Citizen’s Global Access to Medicines Program, which helps developing countries defeat pharmaceutical monopolies in order to promote access to medicines for all.
 Maybarduk provides strategic and technical assistance to partners on every continent.
 He is an intellectual property expert.
 Maybarduk’s work has yielded major HIV/AIDS medicine price reductions, new state access to medicines policies and global shifts toward anti-counterfeiting policies that safeguard generic competition.
 Maybarduk’s analysis and advocacy have been instrumental in developing widespread opposition to harmful measures in the proposed Trans-Pacific Partnership.

 Composer | Performer